Small Ways to Start Moving More

 Suggest a “Walking” Coffee Date

 We know that everyone loves a meet-up over coffee, but what if you could take your chat outside?
-Ask for your Joe to-go and trying walking and talking – you’ll get get fresh air and extra exercise.
+Ask for your Joe to-go, and try walking and talking – you’ll get fresh air and extra exercise.

 Park Far Away

 May not seem like much, but those extra steps in and out of your barber shop or grocery store do add up.

 No, this isn’t a way of tricking you into cleaning the stove top or lint-rolling couch cushions.
 By giving the house or apartment a thorough cleaning, you’re doing your body a lot of good by engaging muscles that you may not use otherwise.
 A little bit of elbow grease goes a long way.

 Take a Class Outdoors

 We’re not talking extreme kayaking or rock climbing.
 Learning a new skill that gets you out of the house — be it photography, birdwatching, or gardening — can help add a surprising number of steps to your daily routine.